But that’s not what he finds when he looks outside.

 “How about two-twenty?”
 John asked.
 “We can go earlier, grab some lunch, wander around downtown Walnut Creek which I’ve never seen, then go see the movie and have time to rest up before we eat dinner.”

-“I can take us to the theater and bring us back when the movie’s over,” Eric said.
+“I can drive us to the theater and bring us back when the movie’s over,” Eric said.
 “What time do you want to go downtown?”